MicrosoftDocs/fabric-docs/docs/data-development/api-graphql-editor.md

 ---
-title: Microsoft Fabric GraphQL API editor
+title: Microsoft Fabric API for GraphQL editor
-description: Learn about the Microsoft Fabric GraphQL API editor, including where to find the editor and what the editor screen looks like. ms.reviewer: sngun ms.author: sngun
+description: Learn about the Fabric API for GraphQL editor, including where to find the editor and what the editor screen looks like. ms.reviewer: sngun ms.author: sngun
 author: snehagunda
 ms.topic: conceptual
-ms.search.form: GraphQL query editor ms.date: 04/05/2024
+ms.search.form: GraphQL query editor ms.date: 05/02/2024
 ---

-# GraphQL API editor
+# Fabric API for GraphQL editor

 > [!NOTE]
 > Microsoft Fabric API for GraphQL is in preview.